Personal area network: Wired

 Wired personal area networks provide short connections between peripherals.
-Example technologies include USB, IEEE 1394 and Thunderbolt.
+Example technologies include USB, IEEE 1394, and Thunderbolt.

 Wireless

 A wireless personal area network (WPAN) is a personal area network in which the connections are wireless.
-IEEE 802.15 has produced standards for several types of PANs operating in the ISM band including Bluetooth.
+The IEEE 802.15 working group has produced standards for several types of PANs operating in the ISM band, including Bluetooth.
 The Infrared Data Association (IrDA) has produced standards for WPANs that operate using infrared communications.